-Companies have made billions of dollars over the last 40 plus years urging you to only focus on not carrying too much fat.
-The biggest goal has been focused on fat does not look good and it is not good for you.
+Companies have made billions of dollars over the last 40-plus years urging you to only focus on not carrying too much fat.
+The biggest goal has been focused on fat does not look good and is not good for you.

 What if this wasn’t true?

-Is it possible that you have been lied to all along?
+Is it possible that they have lied to me all along or been misinformed?
 That you have been duped into believing that your weight and fat composition are the only things that matter?
 In reality, the most important part has been left out and ignored all alarms.

 The Truth: Lean muscle mass is a better indicator of your overall health.